 If you’re ready to sell today, take the next step by signing and returning the purchase agreement or give us a call at (719) 623-7600.

 Use this quick little test — Ask yourself: Can I wait 12 months or longer to sell my land?

 If you answered ‘No’ or even ‘Yes, but I really don’t want to sink another dime into that property’ reach out to us today.
-Otherwise, list it with an agent or trying selling it yourself and see what happens.
+Otherwise, consider listing it with an agent or selling it yourself and see what happens.
 We’ll happily review your property again in the future if you’re not able to sell it using other options.

 Looking to learn more about our step-by-step process for selling your land quickly?
 Check out our post You’ve Signed the Purchase Agreement—Now What?: The Next Steps in Selling Your Land Quickly.